I built an app because voice is the fastest thinking I do

 Voice-to-content app home screen

 Producing Paradise is a small business of sorts.
 We make things; we want people to find them.
 The doing and the promoting are two separate jobs, and the promoting isn't naturally what I'm good at.
-So when we do post, I want it to be original, not just noise.
+So when we do post, I want it to be worth reading.

 Voice would have been faster.
 But voice without structure is its own admin, a folder of forty-second clips you have to re-listen to and turn into something.
-The bottleneck wasn't only capture.
-It was the whole path from idea to structure.
+Capture was only half the bottleneck.
+The other half was turning a forty-second clip into something with a shape.

-Paradise Studio (working title) handles both ends: voice catches the idea, the app gives it structure.
+Paradise Drafts handles both ends: voice catches the idea, the app gives it structure.

 Six angles before you commit